-- A. Construction Office Trailers.
+- A. Arborist Office.
+On-site temporary arborist offices are permitted in conjunction with an approved Zoning Clearance during the period of arborist work.
+The office shall be shut down immediately upon completion of arborist project. - B. Construction Office Trailers.
 On-site temporary construction offices are permitted in conjunction with an approved construction project during the period of construction with a Zoning Clearance and performance bond for removal.
-The trailer shall be removed immediately upon completion of the construction project, or the expiration of the Building Permit. - B. Construction Yards.
+The trailer shall be removed immediately upon completion of the construction project, or the expiration of the Building Permit. - C. Construction Yards.
 Contractors' construction yard(s) are permitted in conjunction with an approved construction project.
 The construction yard shall be removed immediately upon completion of the construction project, or the expiration of the Building Permit.
 Off-site construction yards for capital improvement projects require approval of a Zoning Clearance; all other off-site construction yards require approval of a Temporary Use Permit.
-No Zoning Clearance is required for on-site contractors' construction yards.
-A performance bond for removal and site clean-up may be required as determined by the Community Development and Services Agency Director. - C. Garage Sales.
+No Zoning Clearance is required for on-site contractors 'construction yards.
+A performance bond for removal and site clean-up may be required as determined by the Community Development and Services Agency Director.

+- D. Garage Sales.
 Garage sales of personal property conducted by a resident of the premises may be conducted in accordance with the following standards. - 1.
 No Permit or Clearance Required.
 Garage sales are allowed by right, and require no Zoning Clearance, if they meet all of the following standards: - a.
 Garage sales shall be conducted by a resident of the premises and goods shall be limited to personal property. - b.
 Items offered for sale shall be limited to the personal property not acquired for resale, and either owned by the resident(s) of the dwelling unit where the sale is to be conducted or by another person participating in the sale with the resident. - c.
 No more than four garage sales shall be conducted on a site in any calendar year. - d.
 No single sale event shall be conducted for longer than three consecutive days. - e.
 Garage sales may be conducted during daylight hours. - 2.
-Garage sales that exceed these thresholds shall be considered temporary sales events.

-- D. Subdivision-Related Temporary Uses (Model Home Complexes).
+Garage sales that exceed these thresholds shall be considered temporary sales events. - E. Subdivision-Related Temporary Uses (Model Home Complexes).
 Certain temporary structures and uses associated with an approved subdivision are allowed with a Temporary Use Permit. - 1.
 Permitted Uses.
 The following uses and structures may be allowed with a Temporary Use Permit, subject to the procedures of Chapter 11.58, Temporary Use Permits, in connection with a subdivision of 20 or more lots with an approved tentative map. - a.
 Up to six model homes; - b.
 A temporary building used as a contractor's office; and - c.
 A real estate sales office in connection with marketing of a subdivision.